StoryCloud/FrontEndChallenge/readme.md

 # Overview #

+This coding challenge is designed to be an introduction.
+We get to see your design and coding skills and in return we give you a taste what of our Front-End development pipeline is like at StoryCloud.
 There is no one way to complete these exercises as long as the minimum requirements are met.
+As users of the apps you create, we will be looking for a delightful user experience.
+As co-maintainers of your apps, we will be looking at how you organize and develop your code for extensibility and reuse as well as at its clarity and elegance.

+We work in the modern era; your solutions do not need to support older browsers, but they should be usable on mobile platforms, tablets, and desktops.

+Go ahead, impress us!

 ## JavaScript Test ##
 Write a single page JavaScript application that allows one to search Github.com for repos by keyword.
 Cache the results